 The Ca de Bou is a bulldog-type breed that hails from the island Majorca, off the eastern coast of Spain.
 Like their distant relatives, they’re muscular and large Bulldogs that were originally bred for bull-baiting and guarding.

 Today, the modern Ca de Bou is primarily a family companion, often used as a guard dog in the home.
 These dogs had a rough past, though.
 Historians believe that the ancestors of these dogs were on the brink of extinction after World War II.

-In fact, there were only a few Bulldogs left on the island.
-Eventually, they were crossbred with other Spanish bullies, such as the Perro de Pastor Mallorquin and the Alano Espanol to create the modern Ca de Bou, which made its mark as a top working dog.
+In fact, there were only a handful of Bulldogs left on the island.
+Eventually, they were crossbred with other Spanish bullies, such as the Perro de Pastor Mallorquin and the Alano Espanol to create the Ca de Bou of today, which made its mark as a top working dog.

 Ca de Bou Temperament

-Although the Ca de Bou is highly intelligent, they need a firm and consistent owner to handle their dominant personalities.
+Although the Ca de Bou is smart, they need a firm and consistent owner to handle their dominant personalities.
 Obedience training and socialization is essential with the Ca de Bou.
 Without it, they may be very difficult to deal with.